|

 Downs is now an area of outstanding natural

-beauty with the Lewa River giving life to dense
+beauty with the Lewa River giving life to

-woodland and patches of open savannah providing
+dense woodland and patches of open savannah

-the perfect habitat for a whole range of Kenya's
+providing the perfect habitat for a whole

 Community development projects have also proved